Differential Characters of Drinfeld Modules and de Rham Cohomology: -module schemes, Jet Spaces and prelimineries

 \section{$A$-module schemes, Jet Spaces and prelimineries}

 An $A$-module scheme over $S= \Spf R$ is by definition a pair $(E,\vp_E)$, where $E$ is a commutative group object in the category of $S$-schemes and $\vp_E:A \map \End(E/S)$ is a ring map.
 (Here and below, by a scheme over the formal scheme $S$, we mean a formal scheme formed from a compatible family of schemes over the schemes $\Spec R/\fp^n R$.)
 Then the tangent space $T_0E$ at the identity has two $A$-modules structures: one coming by restriction of the usual $R$-module structure to $A$, and the other coming from differentiating $\vp_E$.
-We will say that $(E,\vp_E)$ is {\it strict} if these two $A$-module structures coincide, and \emph{admissible} if it is both strict and isomorphic to the additive group $\hG=\hat{\mathbb{G}}_{\mathrm{a}/S}$ as a group scheme.
-We will denote this induced map to tangent space as $\theta: A \map R$.
-(Note that it is best practice to require only the isomorphism with $\hG$ to exist locally on $S$.
-So below, our Drinfeld modules would more properly be called \emph{coordinatized} Drinfeld modules.)
+We will say that $(E,\vp_E)$ is {\it strict} if these two $A$-module structures coincide, that is if the composition